-Task 7.4 aims at contributing to the generation of new standards in order to facilitate future replicability and reuse of the results and reduce market acceptance risks as well as to promote circular economy.
+Deliverable 7.9, depicts the implemented work under Task 7.4.
+This Task aimed at contributing to the generation of new standards in order to facilitate future replicability and reuse of the results and reduce market acceptance risks as well as to promote circular economy.
 Moreover, promoting the research results to be included into future standards can facilitate the market uptake of the innovations.
 Furthermore, standardization system constitutes itself an efficient and fast information and knowledge transfer structure.
 The bidirectional implication of correspondent technical committees at international, European and national levels allows any information provided to reach an immediate widespread dissemination, focused to the interested stakeholders in every country.